jipolanco/BSplineKit.jl/README.md

 - evaluation of splines and their derivatives and integrals;

-- spline interpolations;
+- spline interpolations and function approximation;

 - basis recombination, for generating bases satisfying homogeneous boundary conditions using linear combinations of B-splines.
-  Supported boundary conditions include Dirichlet, Neumann, Robin, and more complex variants;
+  Supported boundary conditions include Dirichlet, Neumann, Robin, and generalisations of these;

 - banded Galerkin and collocation matrices for solving differential equations, using B-spline and recombined bases;